Applying to college for a further education course isn’t like when your parents had to apply for primary or secondary

 It is really important to ensure that your course choice is suitable for your ambitions now and in the future, whether it is going to university or work after you have finished college.

 If you are unsure of what course to take, come along to one of our Open Evenings.
 Alternatively, you can book a careers interview with our fully qualified Careers Advisors by emailing email@example.com or calling Seevic Campus 01268 882 666 or Palmer’s Campus 01375 370 121.

-If you are a UK citizen and have lived in the UK for the past three years, are under 19 on 31 August 2021 at the start of your course and are taking your first ‘full width’ Level 3 qualification, you won’t have to pay tuition fees.
+If you are a UK citizen and have lived in the UK for the past three years, are under 19 on 31 August (on the year of study) and are taking your first ‘full width’ Level 3 qualification, you won’t have to pay tuition fees.

-Fees for our Adult and Higher Education provision can be found on each of the course detail pages; here, you can also find additional funding and financial support information.
+Fees for our Adult and Higher Education provision can be found on each of the course detail pages; where, you can also find additional funding and financial support information.

 Resource and course costs

 If you are applying to study a course that requires resources that will be retained, you will be charged for the consumables.
 You will also be asked to pay for trips that form part of your course (e.g. theatre trips for Performing Arts).